vega-studio/deltav/docs/Customization.md

 Customers can create a new layer by extending [Layer2D] or [Layer].
 Customers should choose their own ways to initShaders, write their own shaders and set materialOptions.

-When initing shaders, an [IShaderInitialization<Instance>] interface should be returned from initShader() method and then the required prperties will be injected into custom shaders.
+When initing shaders, an [IShaderInitialization<Instance>] interface should be returned from initShader() method and then the required properties will be injected into custom shaders.
 This requires customers to do the following steps:

 * Specify the shader source
 * Specify [drawMode], it includes six modes: LINE_LOOP, LINE_STRIP, LINES, POINTS, TRIANGLE_FAN,TRIANGLE_STRIP, TRIANGLES